Ho-Ro/CPM-tools/README.md

  *   calculate CRC32 during expanding and check against CRC32 of archive.
  * * Compile for Linux: `gcc -Wall -Wextra -Wpedantic -std=c89 -o gunzip gunzip.c`
  *   Supports display of mtime stored in archive.
- * * Compiles for CP/M using HI-TECH C: 'cc -v gunzip.c'.
+ * * Compiles for CP/M using HI-TECH C: 'cc -v -n gunzip.c'.
  *   Do not optimise '-o', OPTIM.COM stops due to 'Out of memory'.
  * * CP/M needs a hack to get the real file size (w/o trailing ^Z)
  *   and convert ^Z at end of file into C EOF (-1).